hypo69/hypo/docs/gemini/out/en/doc/src/ai/openai/model/training.md

 ## main Function

-**Description**: Main function for initializing the `OpenAIModel` and demonstrating usage.
+**Description**: Main function for initializing the `OpenAIModel` and demonStarting usage.
 Includes examples of listing models/assistants, asking questions, dynamic training, training the model, and saving the job ID.

 ```